13 Tricks for Keeping Your New Year’s Resolutions, from People Who Actually Did

 After the birth of her second son, entrepreneur Erica Landerson‘s abdominal muscles didn’t connect fully together, a common occurrence known as diastasis recti.
 Because this limited the ways she could be physically active, she resolved to repair this part of her body back to its natural, pre-baby state.
 This in itself wasn’t enough of a motivating factor to get her going, so she decided to set a long-term goal that would require her fitness levels to rise.
 Literally, by climbing Mt.
 Kilimanjaro.

 This strenuous travel and hiking experience was only possible through incremental goals.
 “If I had started too intense and I had set goals that were too lofty, then I would be more at risk of giving up before I achieved them,” she shared.
 To begin, she made an appointment with a postpartum physical therapist, then started walking with her boys, to then running with a stroller, to frequent visits to the gym.
 Each new step renewed her confidence and gave her the vibes she needed to continue—and eventually, reach the top of the highest mountain in Africa.
+Check out these New Year’s resolutions that can help you live longer.

 Set daily resolutions…